- What does the NASK do?

 * NASK Nanofiber Smart Masks are intended to provide a high level of respiratory protection when fitted correctly and not as a replacement for proper health management.

-15. Where is the NASK Nanofiber Smart Mask made?
+15. Where is the NASK Nanofiber Respirator made?

 * NASK is researched, designed and manufactured in Hong Kong

-16. Will there be anyone who is not suitable to wear NASK Nanofiber Smart Mask?
+16. Will there be anyone who is not suitable to wear NASK Nanofiber Respirator?

-* NASK Nanofiber Smart Masks are suitable to be worn by most people including senior citizen and children
+* NASK Nanofiber Respirators are suitable to be worn by most people including senior citizens and children

 * However people with chronic respiratory system diseases, pregnant woman, anyone experiences discomfort after wearing the mask, one should remove the mask immediately and consult your medical doctor for advice

-17. What are the side effects of using the NASK Nanofiber Smart Mask?
+17. What are the side effects of using the NASK Nanofiber Respirator?

-* There are no side effects specifically to the NASK Nanofiber Smart Masks
+* There are no side effects specific to the NASK Nanofiber Respirators

 * Standard mask cautions should always apply

-18. How long can the NASK Nanofiber Smart Mask be worn for?
+18. How long can the NASK Nanofiber Respirator be worn for?